nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Location of Event (Optional): Discord
 Alright!!
 Event: Team Meeting CS2113T on Monday, from 2000 to 2100 at Discord has been added to your timetable
 ```
+`NOTE:` The time format works in 1 hr interval, therefore events starting and ending within the same hour will be counted as happening on that hour.

-If the selected timeslot is already occupied, the program will let you know and the event will not be added until the timeslot
+`NOTE:` If the selected timeslot is already occupied, the program will let you know and the event will not be added until the timeslot
 has been freed up.

 <br>